ChaseLabIGDB/home/content/tour/index.md

               brightness: 0.7
           position: right
           color: '#666'
-      - title: Lunch & Learn ☕️
+      - title: Stay curious, keep learning
         content: 'Share your knowledge with the group and explore exciting new topics together!'
         align: left
         background: